-1.3.1 Indexing and Record
+7.3.1 Indexing and Record

 Index may be defined as an alphabetical list of subjects discussed in a book or file, showing the page or pages where each subject are dealt/treated with or mentioned.
-In government office, an index of files is a list of file titles or
+In government office, an index of files is a list of file titles or subjects, showing the numbers of files dealing with various subjects.
+Index makes files identification easy.

-1.3.2 Types of Index
+7.3.2 Types of Indexes